 With high quality touchscreen technology widely available and customer demand for self-serve options on the rise, kiosks exist in the sweet spot between affordability, functionality, and customer comfort.
 Among the many applications for touchscreen technology that are reshaping how we interface with machines, sales kiosks are one of the most pervasive.
 Whether ordering a burger and fries at a fast food restaurant, picking up photo prints at a Walmart, or buying a train ticket, retail kiosks are changing how we shop.
 And for those in the industry, these innovations have led to serious profits: according to Business Wire, by 2020 the service kiosk market is expected to be worth $18 billion USD, and much of this growth is being driven directly by the retail sector.

 In 2015, retail accounted for 45% of all sales through kiosks, followed by entertainment (27% of all sales) and travel (11%).
 These numbers suggest that when it comes to a significant number of purchases, many North Americans are attracted by the convenience and flexibility for which kiosk shopping allows.
-Just as most of us are far more likely to get cash from an ATM than a bank teller, it seems many of us would also prefer to order our fast food from a kiosk rather than a person.
+Just as most of us are far more likely to get cash from an ATM than a bank teller, it seems many of us would also prefer to order our fast food from a Self-Ordering Kiosk machine rather than a person.

 For industry insiders looking for ways to make brick-and-mortar retail more viable, kiosk design is one of the most promising areas of development.
 With touchscreen providers like Ontario’s A D Metro offering specialized service and cutting-edge new products, building new, effective kiosks is easier than ever.
 And as they grow to dominate more and more sectors of the retail economy, it is not a question of if kiosks will become standard, but when.